-Serbia: Power utility EPS restructuring and new Energy law, Opinion of Simon Uzunov, Head of the Electricity Unit at the Energy Community27.
-February 2015. / News Serbia Energy
+Serbia: Power utility EPS restructuring and new Energy law, Opinion of Simon Uzunov, Head of the Electricity Unit at the Energy Community, News Serbia Energy

 Congratulations to colleagues in Serbia’s energy sector on the adoption of the new Law on Energy.
 Formal and legal barriers should not exist in terms of equal treatment of Serbia in all EU energy associations said Simon Uzunov, Head of the Electricity Unit at the Energy Community (EC) of Southeast Europe

 Even in the period in which the “Electric Power Industry of Serbia” and the energy sector of Serbia were one and the same term, their dominant and leading role in the region was undeniable.
 It is understandable that such position of Serbia within the Energy Community of Southeast Europe exists today as well.
 This position has been objectively based on performances in energy production and security of supply, construction and connection of network and energy transmission, energy system management at both local and regional level, as well as the development potential and possibilities of diversification, says Simon Uzunov, Head of the Electricity Unit at the Energy Community (EC) of Southeast Europe.

 According to Uzunov in recent years, Serbia has stood out most in terms of its leading position and initiative in all regional projects, as well as the seriousness with which it approaches the implementation of reforms.

 Recently, a new Law on Energy has been adopted in Serbia which has been praised by the Energy Community.
 In your opinion, what are new and good things brought by this law, what is its significance?